 Louis slept away quietly on Friday, June 28, 2019 to be with the Lord at this residence surrounded by his family.

 He leaves to cherish his memories a devoted and loving wife of fifty years, Gloria Jean Sanders Ivory; five children Selena E. Brown of Eastman, Georgia, Regina C. (Kenneth) Butts of Byron, Georgia, Timmy Sanders of Fort Valley, Georgia, Louis L. Ivory, Jr, and Crystal M. Ivory of Marshallville, Georgia; two grandsons, Nicholas A. Brown and Caiden B. Ivory; three siblings, Essie M. Harris of Conyers, Georgia, Charles Ivory of Perry, Georgia, and Missouri (Eugene) Lowe of Ossining, New York; sister-in laws, Earnestine Chatfield of Montezuma, Georgia, Beverly (Haywood) Harper of Vienna, Georgia, Harriet Brown of Montezuma, Georgia; brother in laws, Frankie Isreal of Fairburn, Georgia, Howard Pollock of Miami, Florida, and Willie C. Sanders of Atlanta, Georgia; a host of nieces, nephews, cousins and devoted family and friends.
 His words of inspiration will forever live on in our hearts and minds.
 He always reminded us that “Ivorys Don’t Quit”.

-To send flowers to Mr. Louis Ivory, Sr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. Louis Ivory, Sr., please visit our floral store.